fhiso/legacy-format/serialization.md

     -   If the *payload* of the *structure* is a *string*, the *payload line* is a prefix of the *payload* determined and encoded as described in [Payload String Encoding].

+    If there is no *payload line* but the *structure* expects a *string*-valued *payload*, the *payload* is a string of length 0.
+    If there is a *payload line* of length 0 but the *structure* expects no *payload*, there is no *payload*.

+{.ednote} The length-0 passage above deals with the case were "`1 CONT`" should be parsed as a blank line, not as an error because it lacks the required *payload line*.

 The [line(s)](#Line) encoding a *structure* is followed immediately by lines encoding each of its substructures and pseudo-substructures.
 The order of substructures of different *structure type identifier*s is arbitrary, but the order of substructures with the same *structure type identifier* MUST be preserved.